fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 However, I thought it was a post worth writing since it's a good example of how you should always remember the ecosystem your app is being run into.
 If you forget this and think that **your app is the most important app the user has in his phone**, you'll face some unexpected behaviours (the app gets killed) or you will piss the user off (the app needs to be active for the whole length of the timer).

+Thanks as always to Fabio Collini and Riccardo Ciovati for proofreading.